How Steven Peebles became bareback riding’s indestructible cowboy

 “It is a passion and a love,” Peebles says.
 “It is what I do and what I love.”

-He was in the running for a world championship in 2014 when he broke his back for the time.
+He was in the running for a world championship in 2014 when he broke his back for the first time.
 His mount bucked and nearly flipped over in the gate.
 A compression fracture occurred as his face was pushed down into his stomach.

 “I was mad,” he says.
 “I didn’t want to go to the hospital.”